- YNP and NPS have been struggling with two major lawsuits related to their Bison herd management plan recently.

 The lawsuits reflect two opposing drives: Montana’s livestock protection concerns versus conservation groups’ push for more robust wildlife preservation.

-So, if these are some of the things that you want to know, keep on reading till the end…
+Therefore, if these are some of the things that you want to know, keep on reading till the end…

 Historical Background Of Bison Herd Management